mirenradia/Research-Computing/01_Linux_Basics.md

 $ grep hello < some_file.txt
 ```

 which will search for `hello` in the file `some_file.txt` (you can do this without the `<` and it will still work fine).
-Why would you do this as it seems unessecary?
-There is a subtle difference between the two which is that `<` anonomises the input.
+Why would you do this as it seems unnecessary?
+There is a subtle difference between the two which is that `<` anonymises the input.
 This means that if we compare the two methods:

 ```bash
 $ wc -l dog.txt     produces:       1 dog.txt